Instruments for industrial process control

 The principle of operation of these various gauges is the same: the attenuation of the signal received from the emitted signal allows assessing the magnitude sought.

-In the case of a dipstick, the source is placed on one side of a container to fill and the sensor against the opposite wall.
+In the case of a level gauge, the source is placed on one side of a container to fill and the sensor against the opposite wall.
 When the liquid rises to intercept the line between the two instruments, the amount of radiation received by the detector drops sharply.
 This technique is used for example to fill cans of soda or lighters.
 The attenuation of the signal on the detector can determine the level of filling of the container and can cause automatically shutdown, further filling, or an alarm.

 It uses the absorption of gamma and the same principle to measure the density and mass of materials present within a container.
 Using feeler gauges based on radioisotopes is widespread in industries producing plates of material.
 Without radioisotopes, it is unlikely that automation could have developed in these industries.
 The modern steel factories use such gauges to measure the thickness of the metal plates coming out of rolling mills at each stage of production.